-Kalanchoe plants are thick leaved succulents that are often seen in florist shops or garden centers.
+Kalanchoes are thick-leaved succulents often seen in florist shops or garden centers.
 Most end up as potted plants, but areas that can mimic their native land of Madagascar can grow them outdoors.
-They sense the shorter days of winter and provide your garden with clustered red, yellow, orange, pink, purple, white, and variants of these blooms in both winter and spring.
-Although these succulents can be propagated by seed in both indoor containers and outdoor gardens, growing new Kalanchoe plants from leaves is much simpler and less time-consuming.
-The ability of a new Kalanchoe to grow from a leaf allows the plant to reproduce successfully without developing energy-consuming seed pods, in USDA plant hardiness zones 10 and 11.
+They sense the shorter days of winter and provide your garden with clustered red, yellow, orange, pink, purple, white, and variants of these blooms in winter and spring.

-Choosing the best cutting from your Kalanchoe in the late spring or early summer enables you to have a better chance at a successful new plant.
-As you evaluate your Kalanchoe, select a 2 inches (5 cm) long stem that has at least two leaves attached to it.
+The best time to take cuttings from your Kalanchoe is late spring or early summer.
+Select a 2 inches (5 cm) long stem with at least two leaves attached.
 It is good practice to avoid any flowering stems so that the cutting concentrates on growth rather than reproduction.
-After removing the stem, you need to place this cutting in a dry area, such as on a gardening bench.
-The cut end needs to callus or scar before you attempt to plant it in a growing medium.
+After removing the stem, you need to place this cutting in a dry area.
+The cut end needs to callus before you attempt to plant it in a growing medium.

-Instead of removing a stem-and-leaf combination from the Kalanchoe, you have the option of cutting a plantlet from one of the leaves.
-These succulents are known for their growths, or plantlets, that grow directly off the mother plant's leaf edges.
-These plantlets are miniature leaf shapes that grow side by side along the leaf margin, resembling a decorative border.
-Allowing these plantlets to remain on the leaf causes the Kalanchoe to appear misshapen and steals precious energy away from flowering activity.
+Instead of removing a stem cutting from Kalanchoes, you have the option of cutting a plantlet from one of the leaves.
+These succulents are known for their plantlets, which grow directly off the mother plant's leaf edges.
+The plantlets are miniature leaf shapes that grow side by side along the leaf margin, resembling a decorative border.
+Allowing these plantlets to remain on the leaf causes Kalanchoe to appear misshapen and steals precious energy away from flowering activity.
 You simply cut a plantlet off the leaf at its connection point and allow it to callus before planting it in a pot.
 The mother leaf is not harmed from the removal process because the plantlet grows on a small base.
-A new Kalanchoe plant flourishes from the callused plantlet alone, with proper care.
+With proper care, a new Kalanchoe plant flourishes from the callused plantlet alone.

-Preferring warm climates, Kalanchoe leaf cultivation must have a desert-type soil for the best propagation results.
+Preferring warm climates, Kalanchoe cutting cultivation must have desert-type soil for the best propagation results.
 A simple starter soil consists of perlite and peat moss in an equal ratio.
-This mainly sandy soil structure, along with nutrient-rich peat, allows the leaf to have a lot of air pockets and well-drained moisture for optimum growth.
-For one leaf or combination cutting, a 4-inch (10 cm) pot is sufficient to support the growing Kalanchoe in the spring or summer.
-The callused end simply rests just under the soil surface so that the remaining cutting does not rot from moisture exposure.
-Adding bottom heat from a heating pad helps the Kalanchoe grow vigorously from a small cutting.
-You may plant the cutting outdoors or pot it in a separate container approximately 2 to 3 weeks after you start the cutting in starter soil.
+This mainly sandy soil structure, along with nutrient-rich peat, allows the cutting to have a lot of air pockets and well-drained moisture for optimum growth.
+For one cutting, a 4-inch (10 cm) pot is sufficient to support the growing Kalanchoe in the spring or summer.
+You may plant the cutting outdoors or pot it in a separate container approximately 2 to 3 weeks after starting the cutting in starter soil.

-Kalanchoe leaf cuttings prefer dry soil conditions between irrigation sessions so that rot does not set in.
+Kalanchoe cuttings prefer dry soil conditions between irrigation sessions so that rot does not set in.
 A simple misting from a water bottle is sufficient for brand-new cuttings.
-After the leaf establishes itself, irrigation through microtubes and emitters is good practice to control the watering accurately.
-Narrow tubes with water emitter components allow water to seep into the soil rather than saturating the leaves from above with standard sprinkler systems.
-Once your cutting has grown a strong root system, the Kalanchoe withstands drought well and does not require as much water as a mature plant.
+Once your cutting has grown a strong root system, Kalanchoe withstands drought well and does not require as much water as a mature plant.

 - Back to genus Kalanchoe